zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/add-nav-and-data/add-nav-and-data.md

 # Add Navigation and Data to Your Web App

-## Before You Begin
+## Introduction

-This 10-minute tutorial shows you how to create navigation buttons in a web application and how to add data to the application.
+This lab shows you how to create navigation buttons in a web application, and how to add data to your application.

+Estimated Lab Time: 10 minutes

 ### Background